tahayvr/chameleon.nvim/README.md

 ## Palette schema

-Each theme’s colors.lua must either:
+Each theme’s neovim.lua must either:

 - return a table with `palette = { ... }`, or
 - return the palette table directly.